bibo19842003/gerrit-document-cn-translation/dev-crafting-changes.md

 run `./tools/setup_gjf.sh` to download a local copy and set up a wrapper script.
 If you run your own copy, please use the same version, as there may be slight differences between versions.

-When considering the style beyond just formatting rules, it is often more important to match the style of the nearby code which you are modifying than it is to match the style guide exactly.
-This is especially true within the same file.

-Additionally, you will notice that most of the newline spacing is fairly consistent throughout the code in Gerrit, it helps to stick to the blank line conventions.
-Here are some specific
-examples:

-  * Keep a blank line between all class and method declarations.
-  * Do not add blank lines at the beginning or end of class/methods.

 When to use `final` modifier and when not (in new code):